 Under our multi-year, long-term incentive award program, performance awards are granted each year with a target number of performance units and the number of units earned may be reduced or increased from the target number at the end of the three-year performance period depending on achievement against established metrics.
-For the 2023-2025 performance period, payouts will be determined based on the Company's performance against two relative TSR metrics and two relative financial operating metrics, as described below.
+For the 2024-2026 performance period, payouts will be determined based on the Company's performance against two relative TSR metrics and two relative financial operating metrics, as described below.
 The performance units that are earned at the end of the performance period will be settled in shares of common stock and a cash payment equal to the dividends that would have been earned on that number of shares from the grant date of the award through its settlement date.

 The performance awards strengthen the alignment of executive compensation with long-term stockholder value creation.
 The two indices selected for the relative TSR metric represent the broader REIT industry and the REIT apartment industry, which we believe are complementary investment vehicles for our investors.
-The operating metrics for the 2023-2025 Performance Awards-Core FFO per share growth and Net Debt to Recurring EBITDA ratio, each measured relative to the performance of our peers-motivates our officers to focus on critical operating performance objectives that we believe will contribute to sustainable stockholder returns over the long term.
-Previously, relative net asset value ("NAV") per share growth was part of the operating metrics but was removed starting with the 2023-2025 Performance Awards because it was based on a spot consensus estimate, which was found to have a high degree of subjectivity from the analysts' reports from which it was derived.
+The operating metrics for the 2024-2026 Performance Awards-Core FFO per share growth and Net Debt to Recurring EBITDA ratio, each measured relative to the performance of our peers-motivate our officers to focus on critical operating performance objectives that we believe will contribute to sustainable stockholder returns over the long term.
+The three-year Core FFO per share growth has a higher weight because it is a key financial metric for the Company.